A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Introduction

 In this work, we aim to

-\begin{itemize} \item[-] characterise the impact of hypoxia on viral infection and investigate how oxygen gradients within tumours affect the spatial distribution and replication of the tumour and the oncolytic viruses, with a focus on regions of severe hypoxia versus normoxic areas; \item[-] explore evolutionary dynamics and analyse how hypoxia-induced adaptations in tumour cells influence their susceptibility to viral infection, the epigenetic composition of the tumour, and the emergence of resistant phenotypes over time; \item[-] consider the trade-off between proliferation rate and resistance to hypoxia in view of optimising therapeutic strategies to enhance the efficacy of oncolytic virotherapy in hypoxic tumour environments. \end{itemize}
+\begin{itemize} \item[-] characterise the impact of hypoxia on viral infection and investigate how oxygen gradients within tumours affect the spatial distribution and replication of the tumour and the oncolytic viruses, with a focus on regions of severe hypoxia versus normoxic areas; \item[-] explore evolutionary dynamics and analyse how hypoxia-induced adaptations in tumour cells influence their susceptibility to viral infection, the epigenetic composition of the tumour, and the emergence of resistant phenotypes over time; \item[-] consider the trade-off between proliferation rate and resistance to hypoxia in view of optimising therapeutic strategies to enhance the possibility to exploit different oncolytic virus types and corresponding features to enhance treatment efficacy. \end{itemize}

 The rest of the paper is organised as follows: Section \ref{sec:model_hyp} provides the mathematical formulation of the model, detailing the integration of viral dynamics, tumour evolution, and spatial oxygen gradients, and a brief theoretical analysis.
-In Section \ref{sec_results}, we present numerical simulations and explore the impact of hypoxia on the efficacy of oncolytic virotherapy; we also mention the situation of a virus that specifically targets hypoxic cells, looking towards the combination of several therapies.
+In Section \ref{sec:results}, we present numerical simulations and explore the impact of hypoxia on the efficacy of oncolytic virotherapy; we also mention the situation of a virus that specifically targets hypoxic cells, looking towards the combination of several therapies.
 Section \ref{sec:conclusion} concludes the paper by summarising the key findings and discussing the implications of these findings for optimising treatment strategies.